-Performance Management Date of the next review of the EIA December 2023 How often will the EIA action plan be reviewed?
-Mitigation actions from this EIA will be included within the Library Service Business Plan and reviewed Quarterly until all actions are complete.
+Performance Management Date of the next review of the EIA December 2023 • Mitigation actions from this EIA will be included within the Library Service Business Plan and reviewed Quarterly until all actions are complete.
 Who will carry out this review?
-Library Management
+Libraries Management Team